 You may hire drivers (in Dutch) from another company active in the commercial goods transport sector under specific conditions:

-- The driver must have a lorry driver’s declaration and a Euro licence (in Dutch).
+- The driver must have a lorry driver’s declaration and a Euro licence.

 - The driver may only be supplied without a profit motive.